 Google Play services are essential for many apps to run, not only gapps but there are others as well that are dependent upon Google Play services.
-Although these services are preinstalled in Android devices, but there are some firmwares like Huawei phones with chinese firmwares that do not have them.
-You have to install them manually, now the problem is how to identify and install correct Google play services for your Android device.
-In this guide we will cover everything that is required to make sure you download and install the right version on your phone.
+Although, these services are pre-installed on Android devices.
+There are some phone companies like Huawei phones with Chinese firmware that does not have them.
+You have to install them manually, now the problem is how to identify the version and install correct Google play services on your Android device.
+In this guide, we will cover everything that is required to make sure you download and install the right version on your phone.

-Chinese government has banned number of social media channels like Facebook and Twitter due to security reasons, they have a concern about data privacy and they believe that intelligence have access to all the data on social media accounts.
-So they have banned most of them in their country including Google play store, other google apps and Google Play services.
+The Chinese government has banned a number of social media channels like Facebook and Twitter due to security reasons, they have a concern about data privacy and they believe that intelligence has access to all the data on social media accounts.
+So they have banned most of them in their country including Google play store, other Google apps, and Google Play services.
 If you have got your phone from China, you might not have Google apps and services on your phone.

-Apart for government restrictions, there are also some firmwares that do not have preinstalled Gapps, you have to manually flash the gapps.
+Apart from government restrictions, there are also some firmwares that do not have preinstalled Gapps, you have to manually flash the gapps on your Android phone.

 Guide to Identify and Install correct Google Play Services on Android Device: